 Students earn grades that reflect the extent to which they achieve the learning objectives listed above.
 Opportunities to demonstrate learning include the following, and grades will be based on points assigned to each of several components of the course as follows:

-- Homework: ArcGIS Software Status - 1% of course grade.
+- Homework: ArcGIS Pro Software Status - 1% of course grade.

-See the eponymous section of the Course Orientation for steps to prove that your ArcGIS for Desktop software is up to date.
+See the eponymous section of the Course Orientation for steps to prove that your ArcGIS Pro software is installed and up to date.

-- Homework: 6 Lessons and a Final Project - 65% of course grade.
+- Homework: 6 Lessons and Associated Quizzes - 70% of course grade.

 The project component of each lesson involves some aspect of GIS.
 Projects are designed to be moderately challenging.
 The key to success is to stay on schedule and follow directions closely.
 All lessons are revealed at least two weeks before homework is due.
 The first 6 lessons are individual assignments (i.e., not collaborative).